-On February 7, 2019, the REIT acquired an office property located at 360 Laurier Avenue West, Ottawa, Ontario for an aggregate purchase price of \$24,500 plus closing costs.
-The acquisition was funded by the proceeds from the sale of two industrial properties in 2018 and new mortgage financing.
+During 2019, the REIT acquired a property located at 360 Laurier Avenue West, Ottawa, Ontario for a purchase price of \$24,500 plus closing costs.
+The REIT funded the acquisition from the proceeds of the sale of two industrial properties in 2018 and new mortgage financing.
 The acquisition has been accounted for as an asset acquisition.